 - Muscle recovery

 Proteins are essential for our muscle recovery.
 However, this process takes far too long with a normal diet.
 Proteins are firstdigested in our stomach, then split up in our intestines and then transported through the blood to our muscle (cells).
-For this reason we have chosen for the world’s fastest absorbable protein PeptoPro.
-This protein consists for 80-85% of di- and tripeptides and therefore proteins do not have to be digested, but end up in the blood immediately.
+For this reason we have chosen to use di- and tripeptides in our Recovery.
+These di- and tripeptides do not have to be digested, but end up in the blood immediately.
 This way your body can immediately do something with these amino acids and your muscles almost immediately get the chance to recover.

 - Re-enforce muscle glycogen